Glumboi/GlumSak/README.md

   ![alt text](https://i.imgur.com/x46UvqE.png)

 # This is for education, use at your own risk!
+GlumSak is a Tool and doesn't provide any pirated things on its own!

 ## License